Geometric Prior Based Deep Human Point Cloud Geometry Compression: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{ecent} years have witnessed unprecedented growth in the demand and development of Extended Reality (XR) and Metaverse, which brings enormous benefits to applications such as virtual social, online education, e-commerce, tourism, and exhibition.
-Metaverse provides us with a collective virtual shared space where users can incarnate into digital avatars to communicate and interact with others.
-In parallel, three-dimensional (3D) acquisition devices like RGBD cameras, 3D scanners, and LiDAR have become increasingly precise and cost-effective, which caters to the need to handily create the digital twin that has a realistic shape and appearance with the physical human.
-While meshes have traditionally been used to create virtual human models, they can be expensive and time-consuming to generate, particularly for detailed and lifelike models.
-An efficient and versatile alternative to represent humans is point clouds, allowing for more accessible and accurate 3D scanning and modeling of human bodies and faces with intricate details.
+\IEEEPARstart{R}{ecent} years have witnessed unprecedented growth in the demand for extended reality (XR) and metaverse, where users can interact as digital avatars in collective virtual spaces.
+Concurrently, 3D scanning devices such as scanners and LiDAR have become more affordable and accurate, enabling the efficient creation of a realistic digital twin of a physical human.
+While meshes have been the prevalent representation for virtual humans, generating highly detailed and lifelike meshes demands substantial computing power.
+An efficient and versatile alternative to representing humans is a point cloud, which allows for more accessible and accurate 3D scanning and modeling of human bodies and faces with intricate details.

-A point cloud is a collection of 3D data points that embody the surface geometry of an entity, typically captured through hardware devices such as LiDAR or photogrammetry by RGBD cameras.
-Each point encompasses a coordinate in 3D space, with additional information such as color, normal, intensity, and reflectivity.
-To satisfy the requirements of high fidelity with a high level of detail, point clouds generally contain an astronomical amount of spatial data, numbering in the millions, or even billions.
-For instance, a high-resolution point cloud of a full-body human from 8i's dataset~\cite{8iVFBv2} contains $765,000$ 3D points, each comprising a 30-bit coordinate $(x,y,z)$ and 24-bit color information $(r,g,b)$ in total, resulting in a storage size of 11 MBytes for a point cloud.
-If we consider a dynamic human point cloud sequence of 300 frames, it would occupy a storage space of approximately 3 GBytes to display a 10-second volumetric video.
-The overwhelming data volume poses incredible challenges to the processing, transmission, and storage of high-quality point clouds.
-It is imperative to research Point Cloud Compression (PCC) under the cost restraints.
+A point cloud is a collection of 3D data points that embody the surface geometry of an entity.
+Each point encompasses a coordinate in 3D space, along with additional information such as color, normal, and reflectance.
+To faithfully represent complex geometric shapes and structures, point clouds typically contain millions or billions of points.
+For instance, a high-resolution human point cloud from 8i's dataset~\cite{8iVFBv2} comprises $765,000$ points, each with a 30-bit coordinate $(x,y,z)$ and 24-bit color information $(r,g,b)$.
+This entails 11 MBytes of uncompressed storage for a point cloud and 3 GBytes for a 10-second point cloud video.
+The massive volume of data poses incredible challenges to the processing, transmission, and storage of high-quality point clouds.
+Therefore, it is imperative to develop point cloud compression (PCC) that can constrain data costs.